 eXtensible Metadata Language, the standard way of encoding metadata to enable application interoperability and automation.

-Copyright dl Interactive, 2005.
+Copyright C MY COLOUR LTD., 2019.
 All Rights Reserved.
 Web Design by KDWeb.co.uk